-- What do I really want from my social media efforts?
+- What do I want from my social media efforts?

 - Are my goals measurable?

-The Metrics Map chart below is a great tool to use in aligning your business goals with specific social media activities.
-For example, to drive more traffic to your site from Instagram, you’ll need to set goals that relate to increased awareness and increased demand.
+Sprout’s Social Metrics Map chart is a helpful tool to use in aligning your business goals with specific social media activities:

-Furthermore, 80% of consumers say they are more likely to do business with a company if it offers a personalized experience.
-Personas also help to identify authentic and personalized opportunities to reach your customers through social media.
+Furthermore, almost three-fifths of consumers say they’re more likely to become repeat buyers after a personalized shopping experience.
+Personas enable brands to deliver those experiences by identifying authentic and customized opportunities to reach customers through social media.

-Use research and data from your social platforms, Facebook Audience Insights, Google Analytics, and your internal sales tools or CRM to find out more about your customers.
+Use research and data from your social platforms, Google Analytics, and your internal sales tools or CRM to learn more about your customers.
 While you are digging, ask yourself these questions: